algosup/2023-2024-project-2-x86-retrogaming-team-8/Documents/Functional specifications.md

 - Layout, maze, Pac-Man, ghosts, HUD.
     - We can reorganize the HUD to gather in one place bonus, lives and score.
+    - The Pac-man design should be on pixel and the ghosts too
 <br></br>
 - Menus, settings, controls.
     - For this game, we must implement a start screen with a choice of the levels and some parameters like “mute the sound effect”.
+    - The player should only use the four arrows keys to steer Pac-Man movement controls (up, down, left, right).
-During the game we need a “menu” control to have a pause functionality and a way to reset the game.
+    - During the game we need a “menu” control to have a pause functionality and a way to reset the game.

 #### 9. Risk & Assumption
 - The risks
   - s